brotatotes/bht-automation/bht gen 2/Ephesians/Chapter 3/Ephesians 3 6 bht.md

 # Ephesians 3:6 Commentary Help Text

 ## BHT:
-In Christ Jesus, the gentiles are made fellow heirs with the Jews, sharing in the inheritance of God.
-They are part of the same body under Christ as the head, and they are joint-partakers of the promise through the communion of the Holy Spirit.
-This passage alludes to the Trinity, emphasizing the unity and equality among believers in the context of God's covenant relationship with his people.
-The rare and unique words used in this passage highlight the special nature of this inclusion and the blessings received through faith in Christ.
+That the Gentiles should be joint-heirs with the Jews, entitled to the same privileges and blessings of salvation, is a hidden truth that is revealed in Christ Jesus.
+As fellow-heirs, they belong to the family of God and are part of the same body, with Christ as the head.
+They are also joint-partakers of the promise through the communion of the Holy Spirit.
+This unity and inclusion of the Gentiles in God's plan of salvation is a testament to the power of the gospel and the grace of God.

 ## Choicest Commentary Quotes:
 ### Jamieson-Fausset-Brown: